 The Hike – General Barr Trail Info

 Most visitors to Barr Camp hike up Barr Trail from the trailhead in Manitou Springs.
-The 6.5-mile hike gains 3,800 ft, with most of the elevation gain over the first three miles of the trail.
-Do not be discouraged by the first part of the trail!
-While the trail continues to gain elevation to Barr Camp, the next three miles are less steep.
+The 6.5-mile hike gains 3,800 ft, with most of the elevation gain over the first 3 miles of the trail.

 We recommend an early start on the trail.
-In the summer months, the bottom part of the trail can be brutally hot.
-A cool morning start will get you up higher before the heat of the day, and will get you to Barr Camp in time for a nap, deck sitting, or a short hike to a great overlook.
+In the summer months, the first 3 miles will be brutally hot.
+An early morning start will get you up before the heat of the day, and will get you to Barr Camp in time for dinner!

-Colorado weather is dangerously unpredictable.
+Weather on our mountain is dangerously unpredictable.
 Thunderstorms develop very rapidly, and lightning kills many people in the mountains each year.
 Hike early in the day to avoid dangerous and common afternoon thunderstorms in the summer, and make sure you carry raingear in your supplies.

-Turn back if thunderheads develop to try to get back to shelter before a storm breaks.
+Turn back if storm clouds develop to try to get away from tree line before a storm breaks.
 If caught in a thunderstorm, avoid open spaces, under lone trees, shallow caves, or the edge of cliffs.
 In an electrical storm, crouch on the balls of your feet, throw metal objects away from you, find spots between boulders, or in well-forested areas.
-In the summer season, you should plan to be below tree line by 1 p.m.
+In the summer season, you should plan to be below tree line by Noon.
 Expect winter weather on the summit of the peak year round and dress for it.
-Even in the summer, snow and sleet may be encountered above timberline.
+Even in the summer, snow, sleet, and hail are normal above timberline.
 Temperatures can be as much as 40 degrees lower on the top of the mountain than they are at the base.
 Hypothermia usually sets in between 30 and 40 degrees F to those who are ill-dressed.

 - Important Pikes Peak Toll Road information – If you plan to use the toll road as part of your journey.